apache/doris/docs/en/docs/admin-manual/http-actions/fe/debug-point-action.md

 It is mainly used for unit test or regression test when it is impossible to trigger some exceptions through normal means.

-Each debug point has a name, we can name it whatever we want, there are swithes to enable and disable debug points,
+Each debug point has a name, the name can be whatever we want, there are swithes to enable and disable debug points,

 and we can also pass data to debug points.

-Both FE and BE support debug point, and after inserting debug point code, we need to recompile FE or BE.
+Both FE and BE support debug point, and after inserting debug point code, recompilation of FE or BE is needed.

 ## Code Example